F-Mu/MWEngine/README.md

 ## Simple Vulkan Renderer

-The architecture and many codes mimic the Piccolo engine, https://github.com/BoomingTech/Piccolo
+The architecture mimic the Piccolo engine, https://github.com/BoomingTech/Piccolo

 Part of the code is from my project VulkanThreadPool, https://github.com/F-Mu/VulkanThreadPool